Hi! I'm Weixuan Li

 I always try to find creative ways to look at early-modern Dutch art through digital lenses

+In my last life, I graduated from the dual-masters program in Urban Planning and Transportation at the Massachusetts Institute of Technology (MIT) and worked as a senior consultant and transportation economist for the Steer Group in Boston.
 When not by my desk reading, writing, or coding, I am likely testing my physical limit.
 I was a marathons runner in Boston (have done five).
 After moving to Amsterdam, I picked up kickboxing, boxing and recently cycling.

 What I do